ASaiM/hmp_mock_tests/doc/report/report.md

     \label{family_abundances}
 \end{figure}

-Except Listeriacecae and Bacillaceae, all families found with *EBI metagenomics* are found with ASaiM (Figure \ref{family_abundances}).
-Some families are not found with both workflows.
-There may be two possibles explanation for these missing families.

-The first reason relies on incompletness of reference databases used to assign taxonomy in workflows.
-Indeed, if sequences of some expected families do no match with any sequence in references databases, the corresponding families and the corresponding taxonomy will not be found.
-It can be the case of Listeriaceae: this family is found with correct abundance with *EBI metagenomics* pipeline, but with ASaiM, this family is not found for SRR072232 and found in under-abundance for SRR072233 (Figure \ref{family_abundances}).
-Then, sequences corresponding to this family match some sequences in *MetaPhlAn* reference database, but this database is incomplete to match all expected sequences and correctly estimate abundance.

-However, this incompletness of reference databases can not explain missing families in both *EBI metagenomics* and ASaiM (different tools and reference databases).
-An other explanation for these missing families can be proposed: too few sequences corresponding to the expected families are in datasets despite the expected abundance.
-This phenomenon may be due to experimental or sequencing errors.
-Sequences corresponding to expected families are then underrepresented in overall sequences and can not be detected in taxonomic analyses.
-Bacillaceae family seems a good example of this phenomenon.
-This family is not found neither by *EBI metagenomics* taxonomic analyses for both samples nor by ASaiM taxonomic analyses for SRR072232 (Figure \ref{family_abundances}), but it is found in low abundance by ASaiM taxonomic analyses for SRR072233 (abundance 29 times smaller than expected).
-The taxonomic signal of this family is really low, too low to be detected by *EBI metagnomics*.
-This under abundance of sequences corresponding to some families is a good explanation for families not found by the two methods, particularly when the expected abundance for these families is low (\textit{e.g} Debaryomycetaceae, Actinomycetaceae, Bacteroidaceae, Enterococcaceae, Figure \ref{family_abundances}).

-In these families with expected low abundance, one family is an exception: Deinococcaceae (Figure \ref{family_abundances}).
-In SRR072232 sample, unlike other families with low expected abundance, this family is found and with an abundance > 10 times higher than expected.
-In SRR072233 sample, the observed abundance is > 7 times higher than expected with both methods (Figure \ref{family_abundances}).
-In this family, one species is expected: \textit{Deinococcus radiodurans}.
-An over-abundance of this species has already been observed in ASaiM taxonomic results (Figure \ref{species_abundances}).
+Similarly, to previous observations on raw ASaiM results, species with mapping-based abundance smaller than 0.1\% are not found either with ASaiM or with *EBI metagenomics* (Figure \ref{family_abundances}).
+Nonetheless, the detection threshold seems slightly smaller for *EBI metagenomics*: for SRR072232, Listeriaceae family is detected with *EBI metagenomics* and not with ASaiM (Figure \ref{family_abundances}).
+On the other hand, Bacillaceae and Debaryomycetaceae families are not found with *EBI metagenomics* for both datasets (Figure \ref{family_abundances}), despite mapping-based abundance higher than 0.1\%.
+Used databases may be then incomplete regarding some phylogenetic markers, particularly the ones for missing families.

+Except missing species, variations in observed abundances for *EBI metagenomics* or ASaiM correspond to variations in mapping-based abundances (Figure \ref{species_abundances}): small observed abundances for small mapping-based abundances and high observed abundances for high mapping-based abundances.

-To get a broader comparison of expected family abundances and *EBI metagenomics* and ASaiM observed family abundances, one principal component analysis (PCA) is made, for each sample, on observed families (for which abundance is not null in *EBI metagenomics* or ASaiM results).
-First axis of these analyses explains most of data variability (84\% and 65\% for SRR072232 and SRR072233 respectively, Figure \ref{family_pca}) and is highly correlated ($r^2$ = 0.997 and $r^2$ = 0.994 for SRR072232 and SRR072233 respectively) with total abundance of families (sum of expected, *EBI metagenomics* and ASaiM abundances for each family).
+For a broader comparison, a principal component analysis (PCA) is runned, for each sample, on observed families (for which abundance is not null in *EBI metagenomics* or ASaiM results).
+First axis of these analyses explains most of data variability (98\% for both datasets, Figure \ref{family_pca}).
+Mapping-based, *EBI metagenomics* and ASaiM abundances are not discriminated on this first axis (Figure \ref{family_pca}), only on the second one which explains less than 2\% of overall data variability.
+Differences between mapping-based, *EBI metagenomics* and ASaiM abundances are then reduced.
+Hence, similar abundances for observed families are then obtained for *EBI metagenomics* and ASaiM and these abundances are close to abundances computed using mapping to expected species.

 \begin{figure}[h!]
     \centering